TinFiolic/AbandonTracker/readme.md

 # AbandonTracker

-AbandonTracker helps you keep track of what items you can safely discard after abandoning quests, saving valuable bag space while leveling.
+ AbandonTracker helps you keep track of what items you can safely discard after abandoning quests, saving valuable bag space while leveling, along with detailed view of all abandoned quests.

 **WORKS FOR CLASSIC** (one file for all versions)